xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_UPDATE_MULTI.md

-Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 201 or 202, but the additional HTTP header *X-Arango-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1200:17,1205:10* which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error
+Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 201 or 202, but the additional HTTP header *X-Avocado-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1200:17,1205:10* which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error